 Oxybenzone is known to interfere with cellular signaling, which can cause cell mutations and cell death

 Lab testing has shown that this chemical penetrates the skin and is known to act as an estrogen in the body, and it is linked to abnormal sperm function.
-It acts as a skin allergen in a significant number of people; and oxybenzone is being banned as an ingredient in sunscreen in Hawaii, the Florida Keys, and several other communities.
+It acts as a skin allergen in a significant number of people; and oxybenzone is being banned as an ingredient in sunscreen in Hawaii and several other communities.